-Senior Credit Facilities.
-We have access to a \$1.5 billion five-year unsecured revolving credit facility (the Revolver) and a \$700.0 million delayed draw term loan ("Term Loan"), collectively known as the "Senior Credit Facilities," both of which mature in August 2026.
-In March 2023, we amended our Senior Credit Facilities agreement to adjust our debt covenant requirements and incorporate the Secured Overnight Financing Rate (SOFR) into our agreement, among other changes.
-Borrowings under the Senior Credit Facilities may be used for working capital, for capital expenditures, to refinance existing debt, to finance acquisitions and for other general corporate purposes.
+Senior Credit Facility.
+We have access to a \$1.5 billion five-year unsecured revolving credit facility (the Revolver), which matures in August 2027.
+In March 2023, we amended the Revolver (as well as our then-outstanding Term Loan) to adjust our debt covenant requirements and incorporate the Secured Overnight Financing Rate (SOFR) into our agreement, among other changes.
+Borrowings under the Revolver may be used for working capital, for capital expenditures, to refinance existing debt, to finance acquisitions and for other general corporate purposes.
 The Revolver includes an option to request a maximum of three one-year extensions of the maturity date any time after the first anniversary of the closing date of the Revolver.
-Availability of the Revolver is reduced by the outstanding principal balance of our commercial paper notes and by any letters of credit issued under the Revolver.
-As of December 31, 2023, there were \$196.0 million of outstanding CP notes, \$0.4 million of letters of credit outstanding, no outstanding borrowings under the Revolver and \$695.6 million outstanding under the Term Loan.
-Availability under the Revolver was \$1,303.6 million at December 31, 2023.
+In May 2024, we exercised our first option to extend the maturity date byone year, from August 2026 to August 2027, and amended the Revolver agreement to replace a discontinued reference rate for Canadian Dollar-denominated commitments.
+Availability of the Revolver is reduced by the outstanding principal balance of our CP notes and by any letters of credit issued under the Revolver.
+As of December 31, 2024, there were \$286.5 million of outstanding CP notes, \$1.4 million of letters of credit outstanding, and no outstanding borrowings under the Revolver.
+Availability under the Revolver was \$1,212.1 million at December 31, 2024.

-Under the Senior Credit Facilities, the Company must comply with various financial and non-financial covenants.
-In March 2023, we amended the Senior Credit Facilities, resulting in a modification of our required maximum leverage ratio, among other changes.
-As amended, the Senior Credit Facilities require a maximum leverage ratio, defined as consolidated funded debt divided by consolidated EBITDA, of (i) 4.25 to 1.0 commencing with the fourth quarter of 2022 through the fourth quarter of 2023 and (ii)3.75 to 1.0 commencing with the first quarter of 2024 and for each fiscal quarter ending thereafter through the remaining term of the Senior Credit Facilities.
-We may also elect to increase the maximum leverage ratio by 0.5 to 1.0 (subject to a maximum leverage ratio of 4.75 to 1.0) in connection with certain material acquisitions if we satisfy certain requirements.
-The Senior Credit Facilities also permit cash in excess of \$75 million to be netted against debt in the calculation of the leverage ratio, subject to certain restrictions.
+Under the Revolver, the Company must comply with various financial and non-financial covenants.
+The Revolver requires a maximum leverage ratio, defined as consolidated funded debt divided by consolidated EBITDA, of 3.75 to 1.0.
+We may also elect to increase the maximum leverage ratio by 0.5 to 1.0 (subject to a maximum leverage ratio of 4.25 to 1.0) in connection with certain material acquisitions if we satisfy certain requirements.
+The Revolver also permits cash in excess of \$175 million to be netted against debt in the calculation of the leverage ratio, subject to certain restrictions.
 Compliance with this financial covenant is tested quarterly.
 The non-financial covenants include limitations on liens, subsidiary debt, mergers, liquidations, asset dispositions and certain government regulations.
-As of December 31, 2023, we were in compliance with our covenants under the Revolver and Term Loan.
+As of December 31, 2024, we were in compliance with our covenants under the Revolver.
 Our borrowings under these facilities, which have not been guaranteed by any of our subsidiaries, are unsecured and will rank on parity in right of payment with all of our other unsecured and unsubordinated indebtedness from time to time outstanding.

-At December 31, 2023, interest was payable on borrowings under the Revolver and Term Loan at the base rate or Secured Overnight Financing Rate, or SOFR, plus a specified margin.
+At December 31, 2024, interest was payable on borrowings under the Revolver at the base rate or Secured Overnight Financing Rate, or SOFR, plus a specified margin.
 The Company is required to pay on a quarterly basis a commitment fee with respect to our Revolver, which is calculated based upon the amount of daily usage of the Revolver over the available aggregate lender commitments thereunder during the applicable quarterly period.
 Both the applicable interest rate and the commitment fee are subject to adjustment based on the Company's debt ratings.